DataReply/redis-streaming-playground/README.md

 ##### [1.2.4 Give permission and create](#124-give-permission-and-create)

-Scroll to bottom, aknoledge the terms of AWS.
+Scroll to bottom, acknowledge the terms of AWS.
 Click create stack and wait for the resources to be created.

 ![aknowledge terms](pictures/aknowledge-term.png)